SonDo580/lottery-clone/README.md

 # Lottery-Clone

-Clone a lottery website (Onbit.vn) to practice
+- Clone a lottery website (Onbit.vn) to practice
+- Convert code from the static version (that I built earlier) to React code

 # Features